vickysita/Netforemost_Test/README.md

-# Weather App
+## Weather App

-This is my Weather App.
-You can add your favorites cities and see the temperature, weather and the time of your favorites cities.
+You can see the temperature, weather and the time of your favorites cities.

 # Consume OpenWeather API
 You can create your account in OpenWeather and consume the API with your Api Key.